ArturWyszomirski/Plugin.Maui.Chat/README.md

 ### Simple usage

 All you have to do to get started is to deal with those three properties:
-- `UserMessage` of string type which holds the user input,
+- `TextContent` of string type which holds the user input,
 - `ChatMessages` which is a collection of `ChatMessage`,
 - `SendMessageCommand` where you decide what happens after firing Send message button.